 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Hafsah Lak, MPP'17, is a business development lead with Cambridge Global Advisors, where she focuses on government contracting procurement pipelines and public policy research and technical writing.
 She is also senior director of global strategy and special initiatives with the Salman Sufi Foundation.

-Lak graduated from the Lahore University of Management Sciences, where she studied economics and political science, and became interested in working in global security.
-At Harris Public Policy, she pursued this career by studying data evaluation, security strategy, and international human rights.
-She worked in the office of Senator Dick Durbin, where she assisted his Chicago office in calling for stronger regulations to protect children against lead poisoning.
-As part of the University of Chicago Law School’s International Human Rights Law Clinic, she is currently working on a research project in collaboration with the Office of the High Commissioner for Human Rights (United Nations) to study past, current, and planned preventing or countering of violent extremism programs, with a focus on their effect on women and minority groups.
+While at Harris Public Policy, Lak worked in Senator Dick Durbin’s Chicago office, calling for stronger regulations to protect children against lead poisoning.
+As part of the University of Chicago Law School’s International Human Rights Law Clinic, she also worked on a research project in collaboration with the UN Office of the High Commissioner for Human Rights to study past, current, and planned violent extremism prevention programs, with a focus on their effect on women and minority groups.